kyma-project/kyma/docs/02-get-started/13-trigger-function-with-event.md

                     value: sap.kyma.custom.commerce.order.deliverysent.v1
     ```

-3. Run the 'apply' Kyma CLI command to create a Function CR and a Subscription CR in the YAML format on your cluster:
+3. Run the `apply` Kyma CLI command to create a Function CR and a Subscription CR in the YAML format on your cluster:

     ```bash
     kyma apply function